 Workplace Violence

+A Workplace Violence Restraining Order can be requested by an employer on behalf of an employee who has been a victim of violence or threats in the workplace.
 Similar to a school violence restraining order, an employer can pursue this type of order to protect one of their employees from another while the individual is at work.
+If an employee needs protection from a co-worker, specific legal actions or measures—such as a workplace violence restraining order—can be requested to address the threat posed by the co-worker.

 Because only specific individuals can apply for certain restraining orders, it’s important to select the appropriate order for your situation.